Ryan Jeffers Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks sixth in MLB.

-- The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.78).

-- The Rays give up the fewest home runs in baseball (150 total, one per game).
+- The Rays surrender the fewest home runs in baseball (152 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.